 Video file name.
 Use the most important keywords as the raw movie file name when uploading your video instead of the generic file name you get from your camera.

-Title is the most visible element of your video and as such the key factor for attracting views and getting ranked in search.
+Title is the most visible element of your video and as such the key reason for attracting views and getting ranked in search.
 Here is the advice on how to optimize your titles:

 - Make the title compelling and clickable – think of it like you do of your post headlines

-- Use popular names, events and any other keywords people will search for that are associated with the video
+- Use popular names, events and any other keywords people will search for associated with the video

 - Put the key keywords towards the start of the title